Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Measures and mappings

 Even though quasisymmetry is a stronger condition than quasiconformality, it is often the case that the two notions coincide.
 For instance if a homeomorphism $f:\mathbb{R}^N\to\mathbb{R}^N, N\geq 2$ is QC then it is also QS.
-This was proved by Gehring for $N=2$ in \cite{Gehring:definitions} and by Vaisala for $N\geq3$, \cite{Vaisala:lectures}.
+This was proved by Gehring for $N=2$ in \cite{Gehring:definitions} and by V\"ais\"al\"a for $N\geq3$ \cite{Vaisala:definitions}.
+More recently Heinonen and Koskela extended this equivalence to a large class of metric spaces \cite{HK:Acta},\cite{HK}.